 You can do anything.
 But not everything.

 The feeling of constant business seems to be a sign of the times.
-There are too many things, not enough hours, not enough money, and definitely not enough sleep.
+There are too many things on the list, not enough time, not enough money, and definitely not enough sleep.

 It’s a piece of advice I need to heed myself.
 I have, once again, fallen into that exact trap.
 I have agreed to too much, overestimating my ability to squeeze it all in.
-Alongside all the things I have to do – like go to work, eat dinner and clean the bathroom – there are a whole host of other things that I want to do.
-And I’ve said yes to quite a few of them.
+Alongside all the things I have to do – such as go to work, eat dinner and clean the bathroom, you know – there are a whole host of other things that I want to do.
+I’ve said yes to quite a few of them.
+Too many.

-I’m currently sat on a picnic blanket in my tent in the north of Scotland.
+I’m writing this sat on a picnic blanket in my tent in the north of Scotland.
 We are on a week long road trip to experience the North Coast 500 – ahhh holidays.
-We’ve brought the car and are camping our way around the coastline up here – it is stunning.
+We’ve are camping our way around the coastline up here – it is stunning.
 Okay so the weather might not be that amazing (hence the car rather than the motorbikes this time), but as Nardole said in Dr Who, this is Scotland weather, and I don’t mind it.
 It is bliss; I love a road trip, I love the freedom, the travel, the planning, the views, and the rest.

 Too much on the list means less time for the new stuff I want to do – like have more fun and exciting outdoors adventures in the evenings and on weekends.
 Having to turn down opportunities that I know would be life highlights, or even just saying no to a walk with friends because I am already fully booked is painful.
 It sounds silly, I’m sure, but when something comes up that sounds like fun, I want to get involved and go do.
 I want to say yes to all the opportunities.
 I want to to everything.
 But I can’t.
 I can do anything – but not everything.

 For some reason I have never learnt the difference between anything and everything.
 This all makes for a tired and rather grumpy Zoe.
 And a tired and grumpy Zoe is the most unproductive person you might ever meet.
 I am a real mopey girl.
-So lazy.
+I can be incredibly lazy when I’m fed up.
 And that makes the feeling of failure much, much worse.

 It’s good advice.
-Very sound.
+Sound.
 Something we should all remember.
-And I am hoping that by the time we complete the road trip circle and return home I will have it all worked out – or at least have caught up on my sleep, feel much more relaxed, and be ready to get going again in the real world.
+And I am hoping that by the time we complete the road trip circle and return home I will have it all worked out.
+Or at least I’ll have caught up on my sleep, feel much more relaxed, and be ready to get going again in the real world.

-If you are feeling tired, overwhelmed, overworked, like there is too much in your life for you to function properly, try to remember that saying.
-It’s okay.
-You can do anything.
+If you are feeling tired, overwhelmed, overworked, like there is too much in your life for you to function properly, try to remember this: You can do anything.
 Absolutely anything you want to.
 But not everything.
 Saying yes is great.
 Saying no could be the better option.
 It’s the choosing that’s the hardest part.